agude/agude.github.io/_books/the_last_policeman.md

 news conference when the impact probability hit 100%, the brewing war with Pakistan to prevent them from nuking the asteroid, the refugees and runaways.
 It made me think about how I would handle the end of the world.
-It's similar to {{ gun }}, the last book I read, in that the world is the main attraction.
-And like {{ gun }}, {{ this_book }} does not quite give me enough about the
+It's similar to {{ gun }}, the last book I read, in that the world is the main attraction, the detective story is secondary.
+And like {{ gun }}, {{ this_book }} does not quite give me enough of the world.
-world.

 The mystery itself was fine.
-I was misled by several of the red herrings, so much so that at one point I thought the main mystery was solved and the rest of the story would focus on the secondary Nico plot.
-In the end, the Nico plot drags down the book: we discover she's a calculating psychopath who marries her husband only to send him to die in order to find out more about the government's secret plan to save to world.
+I was misled by several of the red herrings, so much so that at one point I thought the main mystery was solved and the rest of the story would focus on the Nico plot.
+In the end, the Nico plot drags the book down: we discover she's a calculating psychopath who married her husband in order to send him to die to find out about the government's secret plan to save to world.
 It comes out of nowhere and is clearly setting up the thread that ties all three novels together.
 I hope it's another red herring, because the hopelessness of the book is so compelling, I would hate to have it rendered pointless.

 {{ this_book }} is a fast and fun read, and I look forward to seeing how the world changes as the asteroid gets closer in {{ lpm2 }}.